Natural Remedies for Menstrual Cramps and Other Menstrual Problems

 - Avoid toxic habits, such as tobacco or alcohol consumption.

-- Fight stress, which can cause any number of issues with your body and cause you damage in both the short or long term.
+- Fight stress, which can cause any number of issues with your body and can cause your body damage in both the short or long term.